Summary and Schedule

 Duration: 00h 10m | 2.
 Resource Requirements |

-Why are simple tools like seff and sacct not
+Why are tools like seff and sacct not

 enough?What steps can I take to assess a jobs performance?
 What popular types of reports exist? (e.g. Roofline) |